irregulator/leap_obfs_doc/obfs_in_leap_spec.md

 ##Overview

 This is a documentation concerning the integration of obfsproxy traffic obfuscation framework in the LEAP ecosystem.
 It specifies how should the obfsproxy function and defines a threat model against which LEAP's VPN over obfsproxy would be effective.
+It contains a section about pluggable transports used by obfsproxy.
 Finally, it gives information on how obfsproxy should be treated both by the LEAP administrator and the LEAP end-user point of view.

 ##Specification